SurePack Help Documentation

 Recipient (Journalist):

-# Check for new packages
+# Check for new packages - automatically downloads and unpacks!

 surepack receive -a journalist.newspaper.com